JZhou3083/SouthernWater_Riverflow_Forcasting/README.md

 <!-- GETTING STARTED -->
 ## Data Preparation
-Collecting the data is a major task, as hydrology data often suffers discontinuity while I aim to collect 20 years of data for modelling.
+Collecting the data is a major task as hydrology data often suffers from discontinuity.
+The goal of this step is to collect at least 20 years of data for modelling.

 ### Flow data